API

 (t bottom))))

-and adds a corresponding entry about the function length in *fndb*.
+and adds a corresponding entry about the function length in

-defknown*(db top names arg-types res-type)
+defknown*(db top names arg-types res-type)names to the

-Add a function with the name name which takes zero arguments and returns a value of type type to FNDB db
+and returns a value of type type to FNDB db

 (definitializer db top name type)